newsuk/times-components/.github/CONTRIBUTING.md

 This happens when React Native caches third party tools for previous versions of React Native.

+If the above does not work, another approach is to change the XCode build system.
+Essentially you delete build artifacts by deleting the contents of your `Library/Developer/Xcode/DerivedData` folder.

+Then choose the [legacy build system](facebook/react-native#19573).
+Then clean the XCode project (CMD-Shift-K) and build it again.
+This did result in a new directory being created but we have [.gitignored it for now](https://github.com/newsuk/times-components/pull/1381) (until RN fix their issues with XCode 10).

 ### Font Naming Conventions

 Android and iOS interpret fonts differently.
 The style property for `fontFamily`